Unbistrackted/Callvote/README.md

 ## Soft Depedencies

-### Don't use both!!!
+### RueI is the most recommended.
+Both replaces the majority of Broadcasts with Hints

-[RueI](https://github.com/pawslee/RueI) ~ Replaces the majority of Broadcasts with Hints.
-You can download it [here](https://github.com/pawslee/RueI/releases/latest).
+[RueI](https://github.com/pawslee/RueI) ~ You can download it [here](https://github.com/pawslee/RueI/releases/latest).

-[HSM](https://github.com/MeowServer/HintServiceMeow/releases/tag/V5.3) ~ Replaces the majority of Broadcasts with Hints.
-You can download it [here](https://github.com/MeowServer/HintServiceMeow/releases/tag/V5.3).
+[HintServiceMeow](https://github.com/MeowServer/HintServiceMeow/releases/tag/V5.3) ~ You can download it [here](https://github.com/MeowServer/HintServiceMeow/releases/tag/V5.3).

 ## Special thanks to: